Joker Out: 2022–2023: Demoni and Eurovision Song Contest

 In July, they went on a sold-out UK Tour alongside Irish band Wild Youth, with concerts in Manchester, Liverpool, Glasgow and London.
 In the latter, they performed at the Electric Ballroom to a crowd of 1,500, among whom was the famous Scottish singer Lewis Capaldi.

+2024-present Souvenir Pop and new single

+Joker Out has published their third studio album, "Souvenir Pop" in November 2024.
+In November 2025, they published single "Supersonic", and in December they released the music video for Supersonic.
+To celebrate their 10th anniversary, the band hosted "Karneval", a big concert which was attended by about 17.000 people at Kardeljeva ploščad, Ljubljana on the 20th of June 2026.